KingTechnician/neurosketch/tasks.md

 - [ ] Test drawing functionality with multiple users

 ### Skeez
-- [ ] Begin work on session listing functionality (Blockers: Isaiah's work first)
+- [ ] Begin work on session listing functionality
-    - Create a page that lists all available sessions
+    - Create a page that lists all available sessions (use dmmanager.py)
+    - This involves allowing the user to grab the list of sessions that user is a participant in

 ## Week 3- Interim Presentation Week